containers/toolbox/doc/toolbox-list.1.md

 % toolbox-list 1

 ## NAME
-toolbox\-list - List existing toolbox containers and images
+toolbox\-list - List existing Toolbx containers and images

 ## SYNOPSIS
 **toolbox list** [*--containers* | *-c*] [*--images* | *-i*]

 ## DESCRIPTION

-Lists existing toolbox containers and images.
+Lists existing Toolbx containers and images.
 These are OCI containers and images, which can be managed directly with a tool like `podman`.

 ## OPTIONS ##